forlooper/stefie/README.md

 --- | ---
 array | &nbsp;
 boolean | &nbsp;
-date | Checks if property is a JavaScript Date object dateString | Checks if property can be parsed with `Date.parse()` number | &nbsp;
+date | Checks if each element is a JavaScript Date object dateString | Checks if each element can be parsed with `Date.parse()` jsonString | Checks if each element can be parsed with `JSON.parse()` number | &nbsp;
 object | &nbsp;
-objectId | Checks if property is a MongoDB ObjectID object objectIdString | Checks if property is a valid MongoDB ObjectID string string | &nbsp;
+objectId | Checks if each element is a MongoDB ObjectID object objectIdString | Checks if each element is a valid MongoDB ObjectID string string | &nbsp;

 ```